How to Write a Brand Positioning Statement

 While the output is concise, the process is not.

 Positioning is not created in isolation.
-It emerges from upstream strategic choices.
+It emerges from upstream strategic choices — including where to play, which customers to prioritize, and what the brand can credibly own over time.

 Positioning Is Only Valuable If It Is Used